uchicago-mscapp-projects/databased_project/README.md

 ```
 <br />

-You are then prompted to enter a singular digit execute a portion or the entire project, as seen below.
+You are then prompted to enter a singular digit command to execute a portion or the entire project, as seen below.

 ```bash
 To execute a desired aspect of the project please enter one of the following commands: